Why does my cellulite hurt?

 - Fibrosis: the connective tissue fibres that attach to the cellulite globules, are overstretched and deformed, eventually becoming inflamed and painful

 Cellulite: not that benign, after all...

-All in all, cellulite is not just the benign - yet annoying - aesthetic condition we think it is. although cellulite does not kill, it does indicate that inflammation and damage is occurring under the skin, which ideally should be stopped, both for aesthetic and health reasons.
-If left unchecked, it will lead to more water retention, underlying skin tissue damage, pain and skin looseness, in addition to the unsightly bumps.
+All in all, cellulite is not just the benign and just visually annoying aesthetic condition we think it is.
+Although cellulite does not kill, it does indicate that inflammation and damage is occurring under the skin, which ideally should be stopped, both for aesthetic and health reasons.
+If left unchecked, it will lead to more water retention, more underlying skin tissue damage, more inflammation, more pain and more skin looseness, in addition to the unsightly bumps.